Schools & EducationJanuary 2026 · Whitepaper 01 of 05

 Section 08 — Guidance for Teachers

-Teachers do not need to be meditation experts to introduce mindfulness.
+Teachers do not need to be meditation experts to introduce mindfulness in the classroom.
 Consistency, warmth, and authenticity matter far more than technical perfection.
-The most powerful teaching often happens through modelling.
+The most powerful teaching often happens through modelling — when a teacher pauses, takes a breath, and demonstrates that even adults practice noticing before reacting, students take notice in the deepest sense.

-- —Repeat the same practice for several days before introducing something new
+• Repeat the same practice for several days before introducing something new — familiarity builds confidence

-- —Do not use mindfulness as discipline or punishment
+• Do not use mindfulness as discipline or punishment ("go and breathe in the corner" defeats the purpose)

-- —Be trauma-sensitive: some children find body-focused practices difficult
+• Be trauma-sensitive: some children find body-focused practices activating rather than calming; always offer options

 Section 09 — Evidence Base and Responsible Claims